PacktPublishing/Deep-Reinforcement-Learning-Hands-On/ch07/log.md

 # 2017-10-29

 Graphs of sigma have shown that values become NaNs, I guess it's due to zero division.
 To avoid this, clamp applied to abs.
+Clamp are not working, leave factorized gradients for now.